-Perhaps the most relatable film podcast of them all, Mike, Mike, and Oscar (MMO) produce so many casts weekly it may be impossible to keep up.
+Perhaps the most relatable film podcast of them all, Mike, Mike, and Oscar (MMO), produce so many casts weekly it may be impossible to keep up.
 Good thing they are so different and more unusual than most podcasts, yet entertaining enough to binge the vast amount of content.
-If you enjoy film-awards podcasts like Next Best Picture, in a self-proclaimed off-kilter way, Mike, Mike, and Oscar are for you.
-Check out their interview with Richard Jewell actor Paul Walter Hauser and the six-degrees of MMO, it’s a good one.
+Mike, Mike, and Oscar are for you if you enjoy film-awards podcasts like Next Best Picture in a self-proclaimed off-kilter way.
+Check out their interview with Richard Jewell actor Paul Walter Hauser and the six degrees of MMO.
+It’s a good one.

 Jumpcast (A Jumpcut Online Podcast)

-A fairly new podcast from the well-respected Jumpcut Online brand where members of the team specialized in covering newly released films, upcoming films or events, and discussing their member’s latest film reviews.
-What I enjoy most about Jumpcast’s pods is rotating for every episode, inviting guests from their own team, and from other film experts and media types.
+A relatively new podcast from the well-respected Jumpcut Online brand where team members specialized in covering newly released films, upcoming films or events, and discussing their member’s latest film reviews.
+I most enjoy Jumpcast’s pods rotating for every episode, inviting guests from their team and other film experts and media types.
 If you are a ravenous or even mild Star Wars fan, check out their special series covering everything from the original trilogy, sequels, prequels, and spin-offs.

 And The Runner-Up Is Podcast

 “And the Runner-Up Is” Podcast is a show dedicated to reexamining past Academy Award nominations that analyzes what film would have most likely been the runner-up to the Best Picture winner of that year.
-Hosted by Kevin Jacobsen, he breaks down almost every angle, and even if you don’t agree with him (you can’t gather three people in a room nowadays to agree on anything) you will always be entertained and gain insight into their process.
+Hosted by Kevin Jacobsen, he breaks down almost every angle.
+Even if you don’t agree with him (you can’t gather three people in a room nowadays to agree on anything), you will always be entertained and gain insight into their process.
 Check out their series of On Second Thought, How Did They Win, and special guests, like one of my favorite film critics Nell Minow, as they talk about likely runner-up to the 1955 Best Picture, Marty.

 Cinephile: The Adnan Virk Movie Podcast

-I tried to stay away from any experience or popular media professionals, but former ESPN Anchor and current DAZN frontman have been one of the most recognizable outside the box cinephiles on Film Twitter.
-I always looked forward to his appearances on Mike and Mike to go over his thoughts on the Academy Awards, and now has produced a fantastic podcast that has industry and media types come in for interviews and movie news.
-A self-proclaimed Martin Scorsese and The Sopranos superfan, his casts are entertaining while consistently being relatable to a wide range of film fans.
+I tried to avoid any experience or popular media professionals.
+Still, former ESPN Anchor and current DAZN frontman have been one of the most recognizable outside-the-box cinephiles on Film Twitter.
+I always looked forward to his appearances on Mike and Mike to go over his thoughts on the Academy Awards.
+I have produced a fantastic podcast with industry and media types come in for interviews and movie news.
+A self-proclaimed Martin Scorsese and The Sopranos superfan, his casts are entertaining while consistently relatable to a wide range of film fans.

 Reel Spoilers Podcast

-A film podcast that is dedicated to not caring if they ruin the movie for you, Reel Spoilers covers the latest films and takes a deep dive review in analyzing each film up to a full episode at a time.
+A film podcast dedicated to not caring if they ruin the movie for you, Reel Spoilers covers the latest films and takes a deep dive review in analyzing each film up to an entire episode at a time.
 With other podcast sessions dedicated to movie news, buzz, the box office, trailer reactions, and an episode that even talks about “old-timey” movie references, “you see,” make Reel Spoilers a must-listen-to ‘cast, as long as you’ve already seen the movie.

 Minorities Report FILM Podcast

-Minorities Report FILM is an important podcast that brings together a group of men who are insufficiently represented in film and television criticism.
+Minorities Report FILM is a vital podcast that brings together men who are insufficiently represented in film and television criticism.
 In their own words, Minorities are your “… weekly dive into all things movies and entertainment through a colorful perspective.”
-Listen to writer/director Raul Navedo, actor/content-creator/writer Kolby Mac, and Disney fanatic Mohamed Shama as they discuss the latest news, issues, box office, reactions, reviews, through their unique lenses.
-Pick one, they are all entertaining and insightful, but if I had to choose, their recent reaction to the Oscar 2020 nominations is a must-listen.
+Listen to writer/director Raul Navedo, actor/content-creator/writer Kolby Mac, and Disney fanatic Mohamed Shama discuss the latest news, issues, box office, reactions, reviews through their unique lenses.
+Pick one, they are all entertaining and insightful, but their recent reaction to the Oscar 2020 nominations is a must-listen if I had to choose.

 Piecing It Together Podcast

-Piecing It Together takes a different angle from the norm on everyday film podcasts than the normal industry news, box office, or reviews.
-Each episode they will look at a movie and explore the pieces that were inspired by previous cinematic works.
+Piecing It Together takes a different angle from the norm on daily film podcasts than the typical industry news, box office, or reviews.
+Each episode, they will look at a movie and explore the pieces inspired by previous cinematic works.
 Hosted by composer David Rosen, he rotates guest cohosts weekly for a well-rounded experience.
 Check out the episode on the origin of Uncut Gems with special guest Kris Krainock as they take a deep dive referencing a Robert Altman film, California Split.

 The Music City Drive-In Podcast

-Hosted by Jacob and Ricky, they are very new to the film twitter podcast scene, but are proudly self-aware of this, with their learn-by-doing mantra of specializing in award season film coverage, and their latest films watched squeezed in between classes.
-Music City Drive-In Podcast is as fun as a night out in Nashville, that introducing regionalized awards that can check out in their Whiskies Award Podcast show, like The Hangover Award, Boozy Award, Nashville Award, and the Whiskey Awards.
+Hosted by Jacob and Ricky, they are very new to the film twitter podcast scene.
+Still, they are proudly self-aware of this, with their learn-by-doing mantra specializing in award season film coverage and their latest watched squeezed in between classes.
+Music City Drive-In Podcast is as fun as a night out in Nashville that introduces regionalized awards that can be checked out in their Whiskies Award Podcast show, like The Hangover Award, Boozy Award, Nashville Award, and the Whiskey Awards.

 We are fast becoming the number 1 independent website for streaming coverage.
 Please support Ready Steady Cut today.
 Secure its future — we need you!